oneapi-src/oneDNN/doc/programming_model/attributes.md

 attributes in whatever configuration they want.
 However, when they try to create a primitive descriptor with the attribute it might appear that neither implementation supports such a configuration.
 In this case a user will get
-#mkldnn_unimplemented in the case of the C API or a corresponding
+#dnnl_unimplemented in the case of the C API or a corresponding
- @ref mkldnn::error object as an exception in the case of the C++ API.
+ @ref dnnl::error object as an exception in the case of the C++ API.
  Unfortunately, the library doesn't currently provide any hints about what exactly is going wrong in this case.
 The corresponding section of the documentation simply documents the primitives' capabilities.